amalzewita/Power-Window-Control-System/README.md

-# Power Window Control System
-The project aims to implement a front passenger door window control system with both passenger and driver control panels.
-The implementation should include the use of FreeRTOS, limit switches to restrict the window motor's movement, and obstacle detection to prevent jamming.
-The highlighted areas in red on the provided figure represent the specific components of the car to be implemented.

 # Project Information

 - Project: `[Power Window Control System]`
 - Authors: `[Amal Amr]`, `[Ali Ahmed]`, `[Yasmin Khaled]`, `[Ahmed Mohamed]`, `[Maha Mohamed]`, `[Yomna Khaled]`
 - Video: [Link](https://drive.google.com/drive/folders/1-j8wblCS6-cd9uu2KKcJjGrFtsJccECM?usp=sharing)

+# Introduction
+The project aims to implement a front passenger door window control system with both passenger and driver control panels.
+The implementation should include the use of FreeRTOS, limit switches to restrict the window motor's movement, and obstacle detection to prevent jamming.
+The highlighted areas in red on the provided figure represent the specific components of the car to be implemented.

 # System Basic Features
 1. Manual open/close function